RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 `bt validate --generic-invalid`

-BAPCtools tries to create deliberately invalid testcases (like those in `data/invalid_{inputs, answers, outputs}`) based on the first three samples.
+BAPCtools tries to create deliberately invalid test cases (like those in `data/invalid_{inputs,answers,outputs}`) based on the first three samples.
-These ensure that validators reject testcases that are typically considered invalid like whitespace errors in inputs or answers.
+These ensure that the validators reject test cases that are typically considered invalid, like whitespace errors or obscure characters.
+Note that some types of invalid _answers_ are considered valid _outputs_: these types of generic invalid cases are not tested against the output validator.
+One example is that superfluous leading zeroes are accepted for floating-point _outputs_, but considered invalid as _answer_.

 ## Output validation